arvidn/libtorrent/docs/manual.rst

 * ``fastest_upload`` unchokes the peers we can send to the fastest.
 This might be a bit more reliable in utilizing all available capacity.

+* ``anti_leech`` prioritizes peers who have just started or are just about to finish the download.
+The intention is to force peers in the middle of the download to trade with each other.

 ``use_parole_mode`` specifies if parole mode should be used.
 Parole mode means that peers that participate in pieces that fail the hash check are put in a mode